matthieumeeus/dp-transformers/research/auditing-synthetic-text-generation/README.md

 **Perplexity results.**

-First, we save all urls corresponding to the experiments run with varying canary perplexity here in `notebooks/ppl_experiment_urls.json`.
-This json can be updated when the perplexity ranges we want to consider and the corresponding urls are updated.
-Next, the code to generate the figure from the results is in `notebooks/ppl_exp_results_from_json.ipynb`.
+The code to generate the figure from the perplexity experiment results is in `notebooks/ppl_exp_results_{DATASET}.ipynb`.

+For AgNews, some jobs need to be recycled from before (see notebook).

 ## (5) Compute the synthetic data utility